Niteesh1407/ds_projects/README.md

-# will submit my data science projects in this repository
+# I will submit my data science projects in this repository